 Python is one of the easiest and most user-friendly codes that can be written by coders.
-Factor analysis is one of the popular methods of discovering underlying factors and latent variables in data.
+Factor analysis of python is one of the popular methods of discovering underlying factors and latent variables in data.
 What do I mean by latent variables?
 Let’s find out.
 Say we have a dataset with 6 variables-

 - Bank Balance